pivot-access-ltd/bma-offline-docs/src/about-rbac-6131.md

 RBAC uses a database to associate a given role with a properly-authenticated user identity.
 With RBAC, permissions are associated with roles, not individual users.
 Within a given resource pool, the role assigned to a properly authenticated user controls what they can and cannot do within that pool.

 In the parlance of RBAC, MAAS would be a service, while each resource pool would be considered a separate scope.
-RBAC/MAAS also recognizes scopes that are not tied to machines, including:
+RBAC/MAAS also recognises scopes that are not tied to machines, including:

 - DNS
 - Availability zones